A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of Technology Production: Findings

 \begin{quote}``There was a question on the list about what are we doing about diversity and inclusion.
 I wrote back saying, we are in this building which is very heavily POC led organizations.
 Why don’t we talk to our neighbors and invite them into our space?'' \end{quote}

 In a shared building where there were multiple social justice organizations working alongside each other as tenants, collaborating with neighbors was often seen as the most direct way to create city-wide partnerships related to gender and racial justice.
-A Bay Area makerspace was located in a high-poverty area and next to a women’s shelter.
-As Elliott further recalled about the neighbors of this space:
+This Bay Area makerspace was located in a high-poverty area and next to a women’s shelter.
+As Elliott further recalled about one member of this space:

 \begin{quote} ``Dana was homeless and living in a shelter, going to code school, and using [the feminist makerspace] as a springboard to do some outreach for the community.
 Dana is a Black trans woman.
 She was getting women to apply and come to the space, running events.'' \end{quote}